UltraMessaging/mcs_demo/README.md

 1. Ensure your test system has the [prereqisits](#prerequisits).
 1. Clone or download the repository at https://github.com/UltraMessaging/mcs_demo
 1. Copy the file "lbm.sh.example" to "lbm.sh" and modify per your environment.
-Note that this demo assumes there are two networks, one for application data (10.29.4) and the other for monitoring data (10.29.3).
 I.e. insert your license key and set your file paths.
-1. Edit "um.xml" and update IP addresses (search for "10\.29").
+1. Edit all xml files and update IP addresses (search for "10.29").
+In particular, set the multicast groups per your network in "um.xml" (search for "239.101").
 1. Enter:
 ````
 ./tst.sh